- Swedish Railway Models

 Introduced in 1974, the 244 (4-doors) was a direct development of the 144, and the 264 (4-doors with V6 engine) was a similar design to replace the 164.
 Also introduced that year was the 242 and 245.
 The 262 and 265 both appeared in 1975; but that 262 was the GL version with standard-height roof, the low-roof 262C appeared in 1977.
 From 1976 to 1981 Volvo produced the 264 TE (top executive), a stretched limousine version of the 264; many of which were exported to the former German Democratic Republic for use by the government.
 (And, a 265T was an estate version for the home market, designed to have additional rows of seats for use as taxi or rural school bus!)

-- BoS (believed to be in partnership with Brekina) produces the 264TE in a few liveries, including a German flagged diplomat specification.
+- BoS produced the 264TE in a few liveries, including an east German flagged diplomat specification, where they were most used.
 BoS has also produced an ambulance on a stretched chassis.

-- NEO produces the 244DL in early condition (with circular headlamps), as a highly detailed model (though not entirely correct).
-NEO also produces the 262C in dubious condition (early spoiler and vinyl roof, but wrap-round rear lights) in a few colours, not all of them authentic.
+- NEO produced the 244DL in early condition (with circular headlamps), as a highly detailed model (though not entirely correct).
+NEO also produced the 262C in dubious condition (early spoiler and vinyl roof, but wrap-round rear lights) in a few colours, not all of them authentic.

 - Wiking produced a model of the 264 in a few basic colours, and has recently re-introduced it into their “classic” range, but shewn as a 244 DLS!
 The 244 DLS (1977–78) was an export model to the former German Democratic Republic with the 264 grille.
 About 1000 were made in five colours, none of them as depicted on the Wiking model!

-- PCX87 (believed to be in partnership with Brekina) produces the 240 sedan and estate (1989 body refinements) in an undetermined assortment of colours.
+- PCX87 has produced the 240 sedan and estate (1989 body refinements) in an undetermined assortment of colours.

 Introduced in 1982, the 760 4-door sedan was the new flagship of the range (the 240 series was upgraded at the same time); with the 4-cylinder model, the 740 being introduced in 1984.
 Estate versions of both models appeared in 1985, as well as the exclusive 780 2-door coupé.
 Just as the 140 series developed into the 240 series, the 740/760 series developed into the 940/960 series in 1990.
 Very few changes had occurred before then.

-- PCX87 has advertised the 740 as a 4-door sedan and 5-door estate, each in an assortment of four colours, and representing the 1985 body-shapes.
+- PCX87 has produced the 740 as a 4-door sedan and 5-door estate, each in an assortment of four colours, and representing the 1985 body-shapes.

 The Volvo 480 ES is a small sports coupe, manufactured by Volvo in the Netherlands, presented at the Geneva Motor Show in 1985, and was the first series-produced Volvo with front-wheel drive.
 The first ‘model year’ never came to Sweden, where consumers had to wait until 1987.